-From Year 2, classes follow the Read Write Inc. Spelling Programme for 15 minutes per day.
+From Year 2, classes follow a progressive spelling scheme.
 Through exploring spelling patterns and rules, we aim to create confident and proficient spellers using a discrete teaching approach underpinned by phonics.

 Children are also taught to